-Vendor Showcase: Ebara Fluid Handling
+Vendor Spotlight: Ebara Fluid Handling

 Romtec Utilities frequently specifies Ebara pumps in pump station designs for wastewater, stormwater, and industrial applications.
 Ebara is fast becoming one of America’s most reliable and cost-effective pumping options for all types of pumping systems, and Romtec Utilities gets a lot of projects approved that feature Ebara pumps.
 Although Romtec Utilities has no exclusive pump affiliations, the high-standards, reliability, superior lead-times, and economical costs offered through Ebara make its pumps a very valuable option for new pumping system designs.

 The Ebara Corporation was founded in 1912.
 It has since spread to 17 countries and operates Ebara Fluid Handling in South Carolina as its American manufacturing branch for its pumps.
 Ebara also maintains a service network across North America to provide quick field services and support.
 By providing local and regional support, Ebara is a very attractive pump option for Romtec Utilities because of the continued benefits provided to pump station operators throughout their system’s life-cycle.

 Romtec Utilities recently completed a project featuring Ebara pumps on a large stormwater pumping system.
 This pumping system was designed, manufactured, and supplied for the Sacramento Municipal Utility District or “SMUD.”
 The unique aspects of this project were the customer, location, and pumping requirements.
 Ebara was able to meet these unique conditions to help solve SMUD’s stormwater concerns.